John Lee Ka-chiu: Foreign relations

-In February 2023, Lee took a trip to the Middle East; later, he wrote an article in SCMP, saying that "Our key message, of course, was that Hong Kong was fully back in business."
+In February 2023, Lee took a trip to the Middle East; later, he wrote an article in South China Morning Post, saying that "Our key message, of course, was that Hong Kong was fully back in business."
 Earlier, Lee said that he would try his best on the trip to encourage Saudi Aramco to pursue a secondary IPO in Hong Kong.
 Lee said that his meeting with Aramco was "very positive."